YCChenVictor/blog-frontend/_posts/personal/1993-09-01-How-to-live-life.md

 ## Introduction

 I never thought it is a problem until I am making 1 million NTD a year.
-Before it happens, I am always trying to make more because to be more tranquil, I must try to have more resources.
+Before it happens, I am always trying to make more because I need resources to do what I want to do.

 ## Why?

-This article serves a guidance to me to find a tranquil status.
+This article serves a guidance for me to have better live status.

 ## How?

-I am going to decompose myself into physically outter world, emotionally inner world, and the concept of spirit and give scores (1 to 5) to these states based on tranquility and should tried my best to raise the scores.
+I am going to decompose myself into physically outter world, emotionally inner world, and the concept of spirit and give scores (1 to 5) to these states and should tried my best to raise the scores.

 ### physically outter world

 Easily, based on my observations, I decompose it into health and financial status.

-There are too much noise.
-Given that I cannot avoid it, I should always increase my abilities for survival.
-That is, I should improve my technical abilities and physical abilities.

 #### health status